Puppy Feeding Guide: How Much to Feed a Puppy

 Treats for Puppies

 Treats are an inevitable part of pup feeding.
-Limit treats to 10 percent or less of their diet, otherwise you may go over how much should a puppy eat.
+Limit puppy treats to 10% or less of their diet, otherwise you may go beyond how much a puppy should eat.
 Stick to healthy dog treats made for puppies or training treats (and no table scraps!).

 Puppy Feeding Schedule